Controlling a personal watercraft (PWC), is an exhilarating experience that offers riders a thrilling sense of freedom on the water.

 As of 2022, Kawasaki has models with their own versions that slows you down when going at speed.

-Kawasaki does it a little different, forward and reverse is done on the right handle bar.
+Kawasaki does it a little different, forward and reverse is done at the right handle bar.

 iBR vs. RIDE Vs. KSRD